FongWaiLam/recipez/README.md

-# Recipze
+# Recip(ez)
 ## Coursework
-Recipze is a assessed coursework for Internet Technology (M).
+Recip(ez) is a assessed coursework for Internet Technology (M).
 This web application is developed using Python, Django, HTML, CSS and associated technologies including Javascript, JQuery or AJAX.
+The CSS framework Bootstrap is used to support the responsive web design.

 ## Overview
 Recip(ez) is a website that provides a welcoming and engaging community for home cooks, which allows users to share and view recipes from other creators/community